SebastianGo7/linux-sys-monitor-and-log-project/README.md

 # linux-sys-monitor-and-log-project

 Goal:
-Create a Linux Commandline based System Monitor including mostly information which is valuable for the LFCS through Shell Scripts.
+Create a Linux commandline based system monitor including mostly information which is valuable for the LFCS through shell scripts.
-Extended Features will be: Dashboard elements, Logs, Logs anomalies.
+Extended Features will be: Dashboard elements, logs, log anomalies.

 I challenge myself to on this software developing process to display my structured problem solving approach as well as my Linux skills.